Katawan

 Katawan is a 1999 Philippine thriller drama film directed by Abbo dela Cruz.
 The film stars Christopher de Leon and Rosanna Roces, who co-wrote the story.
 This is the last film produced by Neo Films before being absorbed into its parent company Viva Films.

+Synopsis

+Carlo believes that a generational curse has been passed down to him from his grandfather and his father which has deeply affected his family.
+The moment the doctor confirms of his wife pregnancy, Carlo fears that the curse has taken effect.
+He returns to his family's villa in Lucban where he meets Carmen, a mysterious woman who is destined to kill him.